laroccacharly/parse-mps-benchmark/README.md

 # parse-mps-benchmark

-Title: Replacing MPS with Parquet, is it a good idea?
+Replacing MPS with Parquet, is it a good idea?

 [![Watch the presentation](https://img.youtube.com/vi/BQ9Mk00q-II/0.jpg)](https://youtu.be/BQ9Mk00q-II)